5-1-1: New England

+The New England 511 service covers Maine, New Hampshire and Vermont, providing access to real-time traffic and weather conditions, live cameras, upcoming events and other relevant information.

+The service was launched in 2022, as a partnership between the Maine Department of Transportation, New Hampshire Department of Transportation and Vermont Agency of Transportation, with all three organizations continuing to supply updating real-time information.

+The site can be found at newengland511.org.

 New York

 511 New York is established and administered by the New York State Department of Transportation (NYSDOT).
 Basic service was launched in the New York City metropolitan area in late 2008.
 Statewide coverage and more sophisticated services will be added throughout 2009.
 511 NY – "Get Connected to Go" is the umbrella brand of The New York State Department of Transportation for traffic, transit and travel information.
 The 511 New York theme line is: Get Connected to Go.
 The tag line is: New York State's Official Traffic and Travel Info Source.
 The credit line is: A Free Service of the New York State Department of Transportation.

 In the New York metropolitan area 5-1-1 provides information on bus, subway, and commuter rail mass transit systems in addition to road conditions and traffic information.

 Pennsylvania

 Pennsylvania's statewide 511 launched on September 1, 2009.
 The system provides up to date information on all the states interstate highways.
+Travelers can also view road conditions and traffic cameras at 511PA.com.